-Use the following procedures to replace an assembled processor and heat sink, known as a processor-heatsink module (PHM), a processor, or a heat sink.
+Use the following procedures to replace an assembled processor and heat sink, known as a processor-heat-sink module (PHM), a processor, or a heat sink.

-Attention: Before you begin replacing a processor, make sure that you have an alcohol cleaning pad (part number 00MP352) and blue thermal grease (part number 01KP765).
-Do not use gray thermal grease (part number 41Y9292) when replacing a ThinkSystem SR650 processor.
+Attention: Before you begin replacing a processor, make sure that you have an alcohol cleaning pad (part number 00MP352).
+You should use blue thermal grease (part number 01KP765) when replacing the microprocessor if that grease is available in your country.
+If it is not available, use gray thermal grease (part number 41Y9292).